Decoherence rate expression due to air molecule scattering in spatial qubits: Wavelength-independent decoherence rate for Air molecule scattering

-To find the generic decoherence rate, we compute the integral in eq.~\eqref{eq:deco-rate-def}, which was given by:
+To find the decoherence rate, we compute the integral in eq.~\eqref{eq:deco-rate-def}, which was given by:

 Taking the wavelength limits often amounts to deciding which of the two terms dominates, as indicated in the equation above.
-We assume a geometrical cross section for the air molecule scattering with the particle of radius $R$:
+We assume a geometrical cross section for the air molecule scattering with the particle of radius $R$~\footnote{ The geometrical cross section is an assumption for the total cross section.
+Calculating collision cross section is a research field of its own, often based on numerical computations via specific methods such as DHSS and DTM and dependent on the modelling of the spheres and trajectory of the air molecules~\cite{larriba2013free}; this is outside the scope of this work. }:

 This cross-section gives the result of the integration over the solid angle for the first term between brackets in equation eq.~\eqref{eq:integral}, which is the term that dominates the decoherence rate in SWL.